Drivetrain#

 set drive heading#

-The set drive heading block sets the Inertial Sensor’s current heading to a specified value.
+A heading is the direction the robot’s brain is facing, measured in degrees.
+The set drive heading stack block changes the robot’s current heading to a new heading value.

 set drive heading to [0] degrees